 This post as I mentioned at the beginning explains the history of America’s War of Independence.

 Before I continue to explain how this conflict all started let me just ask you a couple of questions.

 Do you know whether you have any military ancestors in your family?

-Do you know any of their stories or how they contributed to any war of conflict?
+Do you know any of their stories or how they contributed to any war or conflict?

 Obsession is good!

-The reason that I ask is because I am ‘obsessed‘ with finding out all that I can about my ancestors.
+The reason that I ask is that I am ‘obsessed‘ with finding out all that I can about my ancestors.